-- 2. Review the Local Scholarship list to see what scholarships you might be eligible to apply for. - 3.
+- 1. Download the fillable application form in the Local scholarships page on the google classroom. - 2.
+Review the Local Scholarship list to see what scholarships you might be eligible to apply for. - 3.
 Follow the 6 easy steps on the Local Scholarships page. - 4.
 Make sure you fill out the FAFSA to be eligible to receive your money if you receive a scholarship.

-Local Scholarships February 2022
+Local Scholarships February 2025